 What Are Your Legal Options If a Contract for Deed Goes Wrong?

-For years, I assumed buyers in troubled contracts mostly had to accept the loss and move on.
-This mistake cost some people I know real options they didn’t know were there.
+For years, we assumed buyers in troubled contracts had to accept the loss and move on.
+That assumption is wrong, and it costs people options they never knew they had.

 If a seller failed to disclose a known defect, an existing lien, or a title problem, you may have a fraud or misrepresentation claim.
 State consumer protection laws sometimes cover contracts for deed specifically, particularly in Texas, where the legislature has flagged these arrangements as predatory risks and added strict disclosure requirements.
 A seller who violates those rules isn’t automatically shielded by the contract terms.